kanidm/kanidm/designs/replication.rst

 ::

-    T0: NonExistant E1 # For illustration only
+    T0: NonExistent E1 # For illustration only
     T1: Create E1 (from A)
     T2: Create E1 (from B)